Lawson, Jack N.

 The author’s first novel, Doing Time, reflects his years as a chaplain in a Southern US women’s prison.
 It expresses how the harsh reality of domestic violence is the path that leads most women to prison.

 Jack is married to Chris, a former mental health specialist who worked with children and families in the UK.
-They now reside in North Carolina.
+They now reside in Lower Normandy, France.